 How are acoustic guitars built?

-Keep in mind also, processes vary, based on machinery, and experience and expertise, so the informaiton below is simply one way to go about building your own acoustic guitar.
+Keep in mind also, guitars differ from body style to body style and processes vary, based on machinery, and experience, and expertise, so the information below is simply one way to go about building your own acoustic guitar.
 Ok, with that out of the way, let’s discuss how acoustic guitars are built.

 For a relatively simple instrument (simple, does not mean easy) the process of building an acoustic guitar is highly sophisticated and involves the following steps: